 - Degree of pain can range from a simple ache to a sharp, excruciating pain

-- Back pain may either be chronic, or come on suddenly
+- May either be chronic, or come on suddenly

-- Back pain can be constant after onset, or arise intermittently
+- Can be constant after onset, or arise intermittently

 Symptoms of back pain may include: